nhsconnect/gpconnect/pages/development/development_fhir_error_handling_guidance.md

 Detailed diagnostic information **MUST** be supplied when erroring on the codes above.

 INVALID_PARAMETER would be used in the following, or similar, scenarios:
-- Unexpected parameter value for an custom operation.
+- Unexpected parameter value for a custom operation.
 For example, a lowercase value is supplied to the recordSection parameter of the $gpc.getcarerecord operation.
-- An invalid date/time value specified in a custom operaion parameter.
-For example, a invalid timePeriod defined in the timePeriod input parameter to the $gpc.getcarerecord operation.
+- An invalid date/time value specified in a custom operation parameter.
+For example, an invalid timePeriod defined in the timePeriod input parameter to the $gpc.getcarerecord operation.

 INVALID_RESOURCE would be used in situations such as the following:
-- Resource does to validate against StructureDefinition (either in request body, of in JWT claim)
+- Resource does to validate against StructureDefinition (either in request body, of in JWT claim).

 REFERENCE_NOT_FOUND describes a scenario where a consumer POSTs a FHIR resource which contains a FHIR reference which are cannot be found.